ClusterHQ/flocker/docs/advanced/architecture.rst

 Convergence agents ensure that the state of the cluster eventually converges with the configuration.
 They control the actual system state but are not be able to modify the configuration.

+Each agent is solely responsible for some particular piece of state in the cluster, its local state.
-Convergence agents may be in charge of state on a specific node, e.g. a ZFS agent may be in charge of ZFS datasets.
+Some convergence agents may be in charge of state related to a specific node, e.g. a ZFS agent may be in charge of ZFS datasets on node A.
-Or they may be in charge of some cluster-wide state.
+Others may be in charge of some cluster-wide state.
+Multiple agents may run on a specific node depending on the cluster setup.

 Each convergence agent runs a loop to converge the state is in charge of with the desired configuration.
 The agent: